ajgreen1987/caddie_now/todos-api/README.md

 * Error Messages provided via nice UI, VSCode support

-Ubuntu notes from ubuntu and first reviews
+# Ubuntu notes from ubuntu and first reviews
+These are notes from my first run through to get Rails up and running on a different machine to test portability of environments.
+I got rails up and running, but switched from the initial notebook idea to todos for simplicity.
+The notes still reflect the old versions though.
+Keeping these here as reference, but nothing else.

+# These are a little random

 A simple API to service a todos app.